Clinical presentation

 • conjunctival and subhyaloid retinal hemorrhages (Terson syndrome) Terson syndrome

-• possible monocular vision loss in case of compression of the ipsilateral optic nerve by aneurysm
+• possible monocular vision loss caused by the compression of the ipsilateral optic nerve by the aneurysm

 • symptomatic epileptic seizures (~ 5-20%), sometimes a non-convulsive status epilepticus (NCSE)

-• provoked by intracranial hypertension or by direct cortical irritation by blood
+• provoked by intracranial hypertension or direct cortical irritation by blood

 • altered level of consciousness, confusional state